szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - 15% chance to curse living targets when you hit them for 6 rounds, imposing a -1 penalty to all rolls, luck, Armor Class, and morale, and increasing their chances of critical misses by 5%.
 No saving throw is allowed and it does not stack.
 - May cast Horror twice per day

-**Component 1271:** Make the belt of gender inversion give a bonus vs. the original gender of the wearer
+### Make the belt of gender inversion give a bonus vs. the original gender (1271)

-This makes the belt provide a functional utility in combat, providing a +1 bonus in combat rolls (THAC0 and damaga) vs. those of the gender you originally had.
+This makes the belt provide a functional utility in combat, providing a +1 bonus in combat rolls vs. those of the gender you originally had.
 For example, if your character is a man, becoming a woman with the belt will allow you to perform better in combat against men.

-**Component 1291:** Make Shakti Figurine last longer and more powerful
+### Make Shakti Figurine last longer and more powerful (1291)

 This improves this item's utility such that you can shapeshift into a short sword wielding warrior with the following improvements: